clement7903/clement7903/README.md

 - 👋 Hi, I’m Clement!
-- 👀 I’m interested in analytics, data management, machine learning applications and algorithms!
+- 👀 I’m interested in analytics, data management, software engineering, machine learning applications and algorithms!
 - 🌱 Picking up programming during my undergrad days led me to pursue computing and this repo is a collection of all my self-learning projects!
 - 💞️ My side hobbies include:
     -    📚 Reading